 The boater may legally refuse to take a BAC breath test.
 But the state may use that fact in court.
 It may argue that the refusal is proof of guilt.

 IV.
 Get Good Advice

 Colorado alcohol laws can change.
-They can in any state.
 Their interpretation can change.
 They can conflict.
 Law is in flux.
 Lawyers study it for years.
+This isn’t a DIY matter.
 Do not rely on this site.
-Nor on any other site.
+Nor any other.

 And beware.
 Friends may give advice.
 Kin may give opinions.
 Neighbors may give stories.
 Smile and thank them.
 Then ignore what they say.
 That’s because it’s worth about what you paid for it.
 That is, nothing.

-Get information or advice about Colorado alcohol laws from an expert.
-That’s a lawyer with a license in the state.
+Get facts or advice about Colorado alcohol laws from an expert.
+That is, a lawyer with a license in the state.